-Conclusion
+7. Conclusion

-MGAC has assessed the proposed scheme for the student accommodation project located at 4-18 Doncaster Ave, Kensington NSW 2033.
-The proposed drawings indicate that accessibility requirements, pertaining to external site linkages, building access, common area access, sanitary facilities and parking can be readily achieved.
+MGAC has assessed the proposed scheme for Victoria Cross Over Station Development.
+The proposed drawings indicate that accessibility requirements pertaining to external site linkages, building access, common area access and sanitary facilities can be readily achieved.
 It is advised that MGAC will work with the project team as the scheme progresses to ensure appropriate outcomes are achieved in building design and external domain design.